-Attention Deficit Hyperactivity Disorder (ADHD) (sometimes called ADD) is a neurologically based disorder with inattentive, hyperactive/impulsive, or combined subtypes.
+Attention Deficit/Hyperactivity Disorder (ADHD) (sometimes referred to as ADD) is a neurologically based disorder with inattentive, hyperactive/ impulsive, or combined subtypes.
 ADHD is characterized by some of the following symptoms:

 Inattention or distractibility